 Britannia Beach Houses for Sale

-Search all Britannia Beach Houses for Sale and real estate listings below.
-Britannia Beach is a neighbourhood in Squamish, BC.
-The small seaside community of Britannia Beach is a calm, laid-back village between Vancouver and Squamish.
+Search all Britannia Beach houses for sale and real estate listings below.
+Britannia Beach is a waterfront neighbourhood near Squamish, BC.
+The small seaside community of Britannia Beach is a calm, laid-back village between Vancouver and Squamish that has a rich history in mining.
+The Britannia Mine Museum is a great place to visit whether you live here or elsewhere.

 Real Estate in Britannia Beach